sricks3/stevenricks.me/README.md

+# stevenricks.me

+This is where I run the stevenricks.me website.
+I'm making it a public repository in case anyone would like to borrow any of the code.
+Otherwise, the content should be of no interest to anyone (in terms of borrowing, at least) since this is my personal website.

+Right now, I'm also using a Hugo template and other things created by other people.
+Attribution can be found below.

 # Hugo template for Netlify CMS with Netlify Identity

 This is a small business template built with [Victor Hugo](https://github.com/netlify/victor-hugo) and [Netlify CMS](https://github.com/netlify/netlify-cms), designed and developed by [Darin Dimitroff](http://www.darindimitroff.com/), [spacefarm.digital](https://www.spacefarm.digital).

 ## Getting started

 Use our deploy button to get your own copy of the repository.

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/netlify-templates/one-click-hugo-cms&stack=cms)